 11. The emergency number is 911.
 They speak English.

 15. Most establishments work from Monday to Sunday and are open from 8:00 am to 5:00 pm.
 Some private places close at noon.
 Bars and other recreation businesses are open until late at night.
-Government offices open from 8:00 am to 4:00 pm.
+Government offices are open from 8:00 am to 4:00 pm.
 Banks open from 9:00 am to 4:00 pm.
 Some banks have offices that remain open until 6:00 pm or 7:00 pm.

 US Dollars are widely accepted throughout Costa Rica.
 Try to bring only bills in decent condition, not excessively torn or heavily marked as some places may not accept them if in bad condition.
 This is because false dollars are not as durable and deteriorated bills could be suspect for being false.
 Dollar bills do not have to be in “mint” condition, so don’t go out of your way to get new bills.

-EXCHANGE RATE: The current exchange rate as of March 20, 2018, is 564 colones to $1 (US).
+EXCHANGE RATE: The current exchange rate as of January 16, 2021, is 613.71 colones to $1 (US).

 Do not exchange your US$ for Costa Rican currency in the U.S. before leaving.
 The US dollar (cash) can easily be exchanged here at a fair rate.
 When you exchange your US$ for any foreign currency in the U.S. you receive approximately 30% less of your dollars.